Namib: Flora

 Several unusual species of plants and animals are found in this desert, many of which are endemic and highly adapted to the specific climate of the area.

-One of the most well-known endemic plants of the Namib is the welwitchia plant, a shrub-like plant, it grows two long strap-shaped leaves continuously throughout its lifetime.
+One of the most well-known endemic plants of the Namib is the welwitchia plant, a shrub-like plant that grows two long strap-shaped leaves continuously throughout its lifetime.
 These leaves may be several meters long, gnarled, and twisted from the desert winds.
 The taproot of the plant develops into a flat, concave disc in age.
 Welwitschia is notable for its survival in the extremely arid Namib conditions, made possible by its ability to capture moisture from coastal sea fogs.
 Areas where Welwitschias are a common sight include the eponymous Welwitschia Plains, which are adjacent to the Husab uranium mine, one of the largest of its kind in the world.

 "Fairy circles", which are circular patches of land barren of plants, varying between 2 and 12 m in diameter and often encircled by a ring of stimulated growth of grass, are found in the Namib, such as those near the Wolwedans desert camp.